31Sanskrati/DOM_manipulation/README.md

 # JavaScript

 ## General Info
 This is my coding practice for JavaScript language :thinking:.
-Folders name shows the concept of JS used.
+The file name shows the concept of JS used.

 ## Technologies
 I have used